mikemaccana/agave/README.md

 Agave is provided as an AMD module.
 You’d normally load it as a dependency for your own module, either in the browser or on node.js, using [RequireJS](http://requirejs.org/):

     define('yourmodulename', ['agave'], function (agave) {
-      // Start Agave, optionally you can also provide a prefix or your choice. agave.enable(_optionalprefix_);
+      // Start Agave, optionally you can also provide a prefix of your choice. agave.enable(_optionalprefix_);

       // Your code here...